bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 The existing POSIX conventions are still the default and what appear in help.

-Support for the Windows and Powershell conventions is intented to provide backwards compatibility for existing applications being ported to CommandDotNet where scripts and tooling expects the other conventions.
+Support for the Windows and Powershell conventions is intended to provide backwards compatibility for existing applications being ported to CommandDotNet where scripts and tooling expects the other conventions.

 How to enable and use with Windows